BEHIND THE SHOT

 Half of the villa has almost collapsed, there are some rooms, fortunately those less attractive, which have a huge pile of debris in the center, the ceiling almost totally collapsed.

-A beautiful room, perhaps a bedroom, in the corner of the villa fascinates me.
+In a corner of the villa I am enchanted by the room of the photo, perhaps from bed.
 The decorative inlays on the walls and an old skeleton of a rusty bed make me fantasize about the room, perhaps it was the bedroom of some privileged first-born child.
-I imagine the caregiver who reads adventure novels by Giulio Verne at the children.
+I imagine the caregiver reading Jules Verne’s adventure novels at the Park.

 A large staircase in the center of the building with numerous rubble leads to an empty space on the first floor.
 Fortunately for me there is still a secondary staircase that was normally used by servants to move unnoticed.